EZ-Vape Canada’s Battery Safety 101 Guide

 Generally, the higher the mAh of a battery the lower the Amperage Rating, meaning the battery can take less electrical abuse BUT you need to charge or swap batteries less often.
 Or in reverse, the battery can handle more electrical abuse safely but you will be charging or swapping batteries more often.

 Voltage in relation to batteries is simply what the Maximum or sometimes the “Optimal” Voltage at full charge is for a given battery.
 This only matters if you are using an unregulated device.
-Most 18650’s are 4.2 volts at Maximum charge and have an “Optimal” Voltage Rating of 3.7 – 3.8 Volts meaning that they disperse energy the most efficiently when they are a bit below fully charged, but please still charge your batteries to the Maximum.
+Most 18650’s are 4.2 volts at Maximum charge and have an “Optimal / Nominal” Voltage Rating of 3.6 – 3.8 Volts which is the “Halfway Charged” point.

-This doesn’t entirely cover all the technicalities of batteries but should provide you with enough of a starting point that if you buy authentic batteries from authentic distributors such as Sony, Efest & Samsung from authentic businesses (such as us!) and you have checked what your Amperage and mAh needs are and so long as a battery is rated 20A and above, choosing a battery for yourself shouldn’t be too hard.
+This doesn’t entirely cover all the technicalities of batteries but should provide you with enough of a starting point that if you buy authentic batteries from authentic distributors such as Sony, Efest & Samsung from authentic businesses (such as us!) and you have checked what your Amperage and mAh needs are and so long as a battery is rated 20A (Continuous / Constant) and above, choosing a battery for yourself shouldn’t be too hard.